jimbojsb/launchrocket/README.md

 **Homebrew**

 Launchrocket is available as a Cask for [Homebrew Cask](https://github.com/phinze/homebrew-cask).

-    brew tap jimbojsb/launchrocket
+As of 3/3/2014 it is no longer maintained in my personal tap, and is now available in the main Homebrew Cask repo.

     brew cask install launchrocket